This article describes 5 things you may learn about your spiritual life as you learn to blog as a Christian.

 However, I eventually repented of that and remembered every one of us is different with different giftings, and my gifts are just as good and useful for the people God made me to help.
 There is no need for comparison and I can celebrate the differences.

-6. Do You Manage Your Priorities Correctly?
+BONUS-Do You Manage Your Priorities Biblically?

 How easily I let this new endeavor of blogging take centre place in my life revealed to me my priorities were out of whack.
 Many bloggers speak about not showering or sleeping for days in startup mode.